Icinga/icingaweb2-module-training/doc/49-Director-ImportSource-Hook.md

 The interface to build your own ImportSource is the [ImportSourceHook](https://github.com/Icinga/icingaweb2-module-director/blob/master/library/Director/Hook/ImportSourceHook.php).

-The following functions form the basic logic:
+The following methods need to be implemented:

 ```php
 <?php